CS181DT: Computational Design Tools

 Seminar

 All assignments will be submitted and graded on Canvas.
+Most assignments are due before class (11:00am).
 The basic flow of the course is that Personal Making assignments will be released in class on Tuesday and due the following Tuesday before class (2:30pm).
 Personal Making submissions should also be physically brought to Tuesday’s class to be shared and critiqued.
 Reading responses are always due 2:30pm before the seminar style class where we discuss them.

 Grading policies

 Group projects will have clear rubrics with further breakdowns.
-Other assignments (personal making, sketchnotes, seminar leading, zipcrit) are graded on a scale to emphasize qualitative feedback and instructor comments:
+Other assignments (personal making, reading responses, seminar leading, zipcrit) are graded on a scale to emphasize qualitative feedback and instructor comments:

 • - : Clearly below expectations

-I expect everyone to be an active and engaged member during our class discussions, and as such I expect everyone to get full points in participation.
+I expect everyone to be an active and engaged member during our class discussions.
 I strive to create an inclusive classroom where every student feels comfortable and safe sharing their thoughts.
 If I believe you are not participating and learning to the best of your ability, I will send you a message so we can have a conversation about ways to reduce your barriers to participating.

 Course Policies